• Skip to primary navigation

 Seasoned raw turkey on smoker grate ready to be cooked.

-Smoke the turkey for 1 hour, then begin spritzing with chicken broth every 45 minutes for the remainder of cooking to give the bird a little moisture.
+Smoke for 1 hour, then begin spritzing with chicken broth every 45 minutes for the remainder of cooking to give the bird a little moisture.
 After the first 3 hours of the turkey being in the smoker, it's time to kick that temperature up.

-Finish hot & fast
+Finish hot & fast - 350°F

 Smoked turkey on grill grates of smoker with a probe thermometer stuck in breast.

-Resting the bird
+Resting the smoked turkey

-Once the turkey probes 165°F, remove from the smoker and place on a cutting board.
-Allow the bird to rest for 10-15 minutes to allow the juices to redistribute throughout the turkey resulting in a tender and moist smoked turkey!
+Allow the smoked turkey to rest for 10-15 minutes to allow the juices to redistribute throughout the turkey resulting in a tender and moist smoked turkey!

 Smoked whole turkey on white platter with side dishes around plate.